Aaron98990/ways-of-the-game/misconduct.md

   - “Whose side are you on?” / “You hate us” / "How much did they pay you?"
 - For a match offical who has done past games with a team/person, referencing past games is not appropirate while disagreeing with a decision
   - "You do this everytime" / "You are screwing us like you did last time"
-- complaining about obvious fouls
-  - they are complaining in bad faith or showing willful ignorance
-- excessive complaining about changing a decision on advice of another match official / "overruling" the assistant referee
+- excessive complaining about changing a decision on advice of another match official or "overruling" the assistant referee
   - [Example 1](https://youtu.be/pXahsxNFuZw?feature=shared&t=336) Strong referees have other match officials assist them but this often causes dissent.
   - "You don't know what you're doing?"